bodo-ai/Bodo/docs/docs/quick_start/index.md

 - ### [Iceberg Quickstart][quickstart-local-iceberg]

 This guide will walk you through the process of running a simple Python code using Bodo engine on your local machine to write a local Iceberg table and read from it.

+- ### [Tabular Quickstart][quickstart-tabular]

+This guide will walk you through the process of creating and using Tabular Database Catalogs on the Bodo Platform.